Friend, mentor, and conservationist.

-On October 5, 2018, the Federation lost a longtime friend, board of directors Chairman Emeritus, and one of our strongest advocates—Dr. John Overton Gayden.
+On October 5, 2018, Tennessee Wildlife Federation lost a longtime friend, board of directors Chairman Emeritus, and one of our strongest advocates—Dr. John Overton Gayden.
 Known as Dr. Jack by the Federation family, his transformational leadership forever changed the face of the Federation.

 A Nashville native, Dr. Jack was a lifelong outdoorsman.
 As a youngster, he spent his summers at Camp Hy-Lake on the Cumberland Plateau learning about conserving our natural resources and cultivating a love for the great outdoors.